Pseudogynecomastia Treatment Options

 - Compression wear: Compression garment in the form of tops, for example, does help in terms of appearance and according to some, improving blood flow.
 Improved blood flow has been known to increase fat oxidation.

 - Liposuction: Liposuction is currently the proven clinical treatment for treating pseudogynecomastia.
 During this procedure, excess fat cells are removed.
-It is only to be performed by a qualified doctor who is accredited by MOH Singapore to perform this procedure.
+It is only to be performed by a qualified gynecomastia doctor.
 The costs may vary, depending on the patient’s clinical condition and complexity of the surgery.